Superoscillating Quantum Control Induced By Sequential Selections: Transporting the Gaussian apparatus

-\textit{High-fidelity fast quantum transport.---} Let us start by considering the use of SQC to perform the fast transport of a single trapped ion without final motional excitation.
-This is motivated by the need for coherent manipulation of trapped ions for quantum information processing, simulations, and metrology.
-In the Lamb-Dicke limit, where $\eta \sqrt{ \langle (a + a^\dagger)^2\rangle} \ll 1$, as discussed Ref.~\cite{reviewtrappedion}, the two-level interaction of a trapped ion with a monochromatic photon mode of the light field is described by the Hamiltonian
+The Gaussian wave function, commonly used as an apparatus in quantum measurement scenarios, is coupled to a spin system via the Hamiltonian $H=g\hat{\sigma_x}\otimes\hat{p}$.
+However, such coupling often induces motional excitation of the apparatus.
+To mitigate this, SQC can shift the apparatus without inducing final motional excitation.
+Using a minimal model, we exemplify SQC by the coherent transport of a single trapped ion.
+In the Lamb-Dicke regime, where $\eta \sqrt{ \langle (a + a^\dagger)^2\rangle} \ll 1$ is satisfied, (as discussed Ref.~\cite{reviewtrappedion}), the interaction between a two-level ion and a monochromatic photon mode of the light field can be described by the Hamiltonian,